 The Military Camp consisted of rows of wooden barracks facing dirt roads.
-The hospital, located at the far end of Camp Grant, and would hold up to one thousand patients; no one could foresee the hospital filling to capacity.
+The hospital, located at the far end of Camp Grant, would hold up to one thousand patients; no one could foresee the hospital filling to capacity.

 Washington D.C. sent the National Research Council to Camp Grant to inspect the Camp for its’ service regarding the duties of those regarding health and welfare of the troops.
-They arrived in June of 1918, four research doctors, and were pleased with the Chief Medical Officer Lieutenant Colonel H.C.
+They arrived in June of 1918, four research doctors, and were pleased with the Chief Medical Officer, Lieutenant Colonel H.C.
 Michie, and Joe Capps, for their excellent service granted to the troops regarding medical care.

-During their visit the four research doctors spoke about pneumonia and a clinical experiment with a serum developed by Preston Kyes.
-At the time, Capps mentioned to the doctors a new type of pneumonia, he noted, “More toxic and fatal.”
+During their visit, the four research doctors spoke about pneumonia and a clinical experiment with a serum developed by Preston Kyes.
+At the time, Capps mentioned to the doctors a new type of pneumonia; he noted, “More toxic and fatal.”
 Capps also mentioned areas of hemorrhagic alveoli.

 This would be the first time research doctors from Washington D.C. would see a gauze mask, when Capps placed one on his face.
 Capps told the doctors, the mask is worn by any patient with a repertory disease.”